Skip to content

 Technical Reference

-• Source: torchtrade/envs/offline/sampler.py
+• Source: torchtrade/envs/offline/infrastructure/sampler.py

-• Resampling Logic: Uses pandas resample().agg() with OHLCV aggregation rules
+• Resampling Logic: Uses pandas resample().agg() with OHLCV aggregation rules (auxiliary columns use "last")

 • Indexing: Execution times mapped to 1-minute bar indices, then resampled timeframes aligned